 restrict recombination between species, contributing to higher rates of

-nucleotide divergence (see graphic on right for representation of this process and article on this topic).
+nucleotide divergence (see graphic on right for representation of this process).

 Recombination rate evolution and its impact on genomic architecture